Charles Pathé: Cinema

 Zecca acted in many of his films.
 At the end of 1906, assisted by the Spaniard Segundo de Chomón's photography and special effects, Zecca continued to experiment.
 He co-directed La Vie et la passion de Jésus Christ (1903), which, at a running time of 44 minutes, was one of the first feature-length films about Jesus.
 He started filming in colour, with second Vie et Passion de N.S.
 Jésus Christ, shot in four parts with 38 scenes, 990 metres long, which was finished in 1907.

 Between 1900 and 1907, Zecca oversaw the production of hundreds of Pathé films from many important Pathé directors including Nonguet Lucien, Gaston Velle, Albert Capellani, Louis J. Gasnier, André Heuzé and Henri Pouctal.
 Zecca also acted, directed, produced, and, on occasion, wrote films.
-After Pathé bought the rights to Star films, Zecca started editing films by George Méliès.
+After Pathé bought the rights to Star films, Zecca started editing films by Georges Méliès.
 Film production went from 70 titles in 1901 to 500 in 1903; after 1906, the mass film production gradually eased as longer films were produced.

 Pathé Frères filmed numerous short subjects, the majority of which are sensational criminal adventures, melodramatic love stories, and comedies.
 In 1909 Pathé produced his first feature or "long film," Les Misérables, a four-reel screen version of the novel by Victor Hugo.
 That same year he created the Pathé Gazette in France (called Pathé News in the U.S. set up in 1910 and in the U.K. (now British Pathé) in 1911), which was an internationally popular newsreel until 1956.

 In 1912, Pathé appointed the director Alfred Machin to develop the first studio films at Karreveld Castle in Molenbeek-Saint-Jean, Belgium.
 In 1914, Pathé Frères studios in the United States released the first episodes of The Perils of Pauline, one of the earliest and best remembered screen serials.
 The company also began publishing the screen magazine Pathé Pictorial.
 When Pathé Exchange was spun off from its French parent company in 1921, with a controlling stake held by Merrill Lynch, Charles Pathé stayed on as a director of the American firm.

 In 1929, Charles Pathé sold out his interest in his businesses and retired to Monaco.
 He died there on Christmas Day 1957, one day before his 94th birthday.